attackant/future-links/README.md

 1. **Gauging interest:** By tracking user interactions with Future Links through Interest Expression Mechanisms, content creators can assess the demand for specific topics or content ideas.
 2. **Prioritizing content creation:** Based on the interest shown by users and aggregated, content creators can prioritize their efforts and focus on creating the most sought-after content or set target pledge/interrest amounts that need to be met in order to begin content production.
 3. **Facilitating user engagement:** Future Links allow users to actively participate in shaping the content they want to see, fostering a sense of community and collaboration between creators and their audience.
+4. **Directing editorial and production:** Future Links can help content creators save time and resources by focusing on content that is more likely to be well-received by their audience.

 ## Use Cases